Liberti Church River Wards raised $1.4M for the purchase and renovation of a new church building.

 Printer: Fireball Printing

-This portfolio is not available for mobile viewing.
+This part of our portfolio is not available for mobile viewing.
 Please open on a desktop device.

 Liberti Church, a church in the river wards section of philadelphia is undergoing its largest campaign, and a shift in its vision.
 This phase in the church’s story called for all-new everything for the campaign.